 Era

 An era is a period during which a specific set of active validators exists.
 Each era has six epochs (or sessions).
 During the last epoch, the active set of the next era is elected.
-And after the end of each era, the rewards are calculated and are ready to be distributed to the validators and nominators.
+After the end of each era, the rewards are calculated and ready to be distributed to validators and nominators.

 How long does an era last?